 Excess phosphorus in freshwater bodies can cause algae blooms which can lead to low oxygen conditions, posing a threat to fish and other aquatic life.
-Additionally, some types of blue-green algae produce a toxin, which is harmful to humans and pets, which is of growing concern.
+(Additionally, some types of blue-green algae produce a toxin, which is harmful to humans and pets, which is of growing concern in Rhode Island.)
 Silver Spring Lake in North Kingstown and Silver Lake in South Kingstown are not meeting their water quality standards for fish and wildlife habitat due to excess phosphorus.
+The charge is to reduce excess phosphorus in the watersheds to these two lakes.